Skip to main content

 2. Declarative code is easier to understand

-Functional programming languages tend to prefer a declarative style over an imperative.
-The declarative approach lets you focus on what you want your code to accomplish, rather than how it should accomplish it.
+Functional programming languages — and tools inspired by them — favour a declarative style over an imperative one.
+A declarative approach lets you describe what you want your code to achieve rather than how to achieve it.

 const numbers = [3, 5, 1, 4, 2];